JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

       </body>
       ```
    2. In the `composeApp/src/wasmJsMain/kotlin/main.kt` file, change the `ComposeViewport` call to the `String` variant,
       pointing to the ID you specified in the HTML file:

       ```kotlin
       ComposeViewport(viewportContainerId = "composeApplication") {
           App()
       }
       ```

-4. Follow the IDE's suggestions to import the missing dependencies.

 ## Rerun the application